watch81/arduino/libraries/analogue-controlling-motor-shield/README.md

+I used Arduino build 23 to make this.

 I wanted to create a code that would allow lady ada's motor shield to be used with a KY-023 analog joystick controller.
 The joystick has a x axis and a y axis.
 I only used the Y axis to move forward and backward using the joystick. the x axis is not being used in this demo.
 In the future I would like to use the x axis to control a servo for steering.